 I hardly ever say it’s the worst thing.

 So you think it’s evolution, it’s natural for things to change?

 I think I’m pretty rational.
-I think some changes weren’t natural nor positive, but I don’t immediately see them as the worst thing that happened to the city.
-I don’t think there isn’t an event in the past 20 or 30 years that makes me say it changed the city completely and it wasn’t worth it.
+I think some changes weren’t natural nor positive.
+Still, I don’t immediately see them as the worst thing that happened to the city.
+I don’t think there isn’t an event in the past 20 or 30 years that makes me say it changed the city entirely, and it wasn’t worth it.

-Do you think some people are too emotional about it when they say it’s a chaos every day, the city is awful now…
+Do you think some people are too emotional about it when they say it’s chaos every day?
+Is the city awful now?

 Food and other cultural traits.
 When we are from a place with which we have an emotional connection, it’s hard.
 Some things are obvious.
 For example, there aren’t high-quality fish in other countries like there is in Portugal.
 And I can state that as a fact after eating fish in dozens of other countries.
 But am I being rational or emotional?
 That’s harder to tell.
 Tastes are subjective.